DoSOCSv2/DoSOCSv2/README.md

 The scan results and other collected metadata are saved in the database so that subsequent document generations will be much faster.

-To scan a package and store its information in the database:
+To just scan a package and store its information in the database:

     $ dosocs2 scan package.tar.gz
     dosocs2: package_tar_gz: package_id: 456